Leading with Influence

 This program recognizes the critical work done by informal leaders all over campus and provides support for faculty and staff engaged in this form of leadership.
 An informal leader may be leading interdisciplinary or cross-functional teams; they may be animating or coordinating the efforts of a network of people; they may be seen by their colleagues as someone who can bring together people to achieve a common goal – and they do this without any formal, managerial authority over the people they are leading.
 Faculty and staff with supervisory responsibilities may also lead colleagues informally.

-Leading with Influence includes a variety of components and activities, including:
+Leading with Influence features a variety of components and activities, including:

-- Connection and contribution: A full day exploration of what calls us to leadership, the need for diverse thought, and the value of community based on traditional Cree teachings of leadership.
+- Connection and contribution: An exploration of what calls us to leadership, the need for diverse thought, and the value of community, based on traditional Cree teachings of leadership.

-- Core leadership training: Foundational leadership training that develops skills in curiosity, facilitation, feedback and more.
-Try a wide variety of tools and techniques in class before testing them in your own context.
+- Core leadership training: Foundational leadership training that develops inquiry, listening, facilitation skills, and more.
+Try a wide variety of tools in class before testing them in your own context.

 - Passion project: A self-defined project that you aspire to lead.

-- Diversity, equity, and inclusion: Explore allyship and learn how to integrate it into your leadership practice.
+- Diversity, equity, and inclusion: Consider how to practice inclusive leadership.

-- Ideation fair: Experience different strategies that challenge your (and others’) thinking and generate a variety of possibilities.
+- Generative collaboration fair: Experience different strategies that challenge your (and others’) thinking and generate a variety of possibilities.

 - World cafe and celebration: The final afternoon, where the group reflects on its learnings and celebrates with one another, its supervisors and special guests.